 Reno and Washoe County rent assistance.

-Learn how to get rent help in Washoe County and Reno Nevada.
-Various non-profits, agencies, and government programs can help those individuals and families who need rental and housing assistance.
+Learn how to get rent help in Washoe County as well as Reno Nevada.
+Various non-profits, churches, and government programs can help those individuals as well as families who need rental, security deposit or any form of housing assistance.

 Many of the programs are targeted at people who are faced with eviction or homelessness.
 However even if you do not qualify for emergency security deposit or rental help in the Reno Nevada area, you still may be able to get referrals or information to other programs or solutions that may be able to provide you assistance.

 It is important to note that funding and the amount of cash that can be paid out is limited and there could be a waiting list.
-However, call or stop by one of the non-profits below to learn about Homeless Prevention, Section 8 housing, and how to get help with paying security deposits and rent in the Reno Nevada area.
+However, call or stop by one of the non-profits below to learn about Homeless Prevention Programs, Section 8 housing Vouchers, and eviction help.
+Find how and where to get help with paying security deposits, utilities and back rent in the Reno Nevada area.

 Nevada AIDS Foundation – Local residents who have a medical diagnosis for HIV/AIDs can receive rent assistance as well as other support, such as referrals, information, and assistance with housing expenses and debts.
 348-9888

 Catholic Community Services of Northern Nevada CCSNN – Emergency Assistance Program can offer short-term family housing and/or limited rental assistance for the low income.
 Address of the office is 500 E. 4th St, Reno, Nevada dial 322-7073.

 Reno Community Resources Division (call (775) 3342305) can provide money for deposits and rent from the Homelessness Prevention and Rapid Re-Housing Program.